 The vulnerability as described in ISO/IEC 24772-1 subclause 6.62 applies to Ada.
 An Ada task can terminate silently, however in general the tasking model is robust and a number of features are available to mitigate against this vulnerability – see guidance below.

-6.62.2 Guidance to language users
+6.62.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.62.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.62.5 of ISO/IEC 24772-1:2022.

 If possible, apply pragma Restrictions (No_Abort_Statements) to eliminate the use of this construct.

-All tasks should contain an exception handler at the outer level to prevent silent termination due to unhandled exceptions.
+Ensure that all tasks contain an exception handler at the outer level to prevent silent termination due to unhandled exceptions.

 Make use of package Ada.Task_Termination to force a handler to be executed when a task terminates.